mpalash/aliakbarmehta/pages/cv.md

 ## Select Publications

 *Upcoming*
+:   *Book chapter*: **On the Edge of the Re(lation)al**.
+In Beyond Matter Within Space.
+ZKM, DE

+*Upcoming*
 :   *Book chapter*: **The Politics of Togetherness: Beyond the integration infrastructure of state and institutional apparatus**.
 In A. Alemanji, et. al. (Eds.), Rethinking and undoing integration.
 The Society for the Study of Ethnic Relations and International Migration (ETMU)

-*Upcoming*
-:   *Journal article*: **The origins of performative coloniality and the caste context: Notes on evolving oppression systems and graded power hierarchies**.
-In A. Allen, C. Penketh, & A. Wexler (Eds.), Disability Justice: Decentering Colonial Knowledge, Centering Decolonial Epistemologies
+2022
+:   *Review* **Who Watches Whom?
+Ruminations on power, gaze, and field through Pivi Takala’s Close Watch**.
+In V. Saumya & E. Rahmati (Eds.), NO NIIN, 12.

+2022
+:   *Article* **Bearing Witness: Articulating an Archival Practice**.
+In Unstable capitalism, Tiede ja Edistys [Science & Progress], No.1-2(2022)

+2021
+:   *Journal article*: **Touching/Transforming: Notes Towards Collective Critical Artistic Research Practices and Processes**, (with Bäckman, F., Close, R., Godin, M-A., Kallio-Tavin, M., Mehta, A. A., Qureshi, A., & Sadatizarrini, S.) Research in Arts and Education, 4/2021, December.
+Aalto University.

 2021
 :   *Book chapter:* **Generating (an)other economy**: Working together at Museum of Impossible Forms.
 In E. Aiava & R. Aiava (Eds.), *How to Work Together: Seeking models of solidarity and alliance* (pp. 149–176).
 Museum of Impossible Forms.
 ISBN: 978-952-94-4840-1